Setting up a footer button

-Footer buttons are optional buttons located in the footer of dependent forms.
+Footer buttons are optional buttons located on the footer of dependent forms.

 To set up a footer button